bolliger-tech/breedersdb.com/frontend/README.md

 # BreedersDB - Frontend

-Web frontend for the BreedersDB, built with [quasar](https://quasar.dev/) using the Quasar CLI with Vite and TypeScript.
+Web frontend for the BreedersDB, built with [quasar](https://quasar.dev/) in PWA mode using the Quasar CLI with Vite and TypeScript.

 ## Getting Started